7 Tasty Filipino Merienda Treats You Should Try

 Although the Philippines has gained its independence from Spain more than a hundred years ago, the Spanish merienda legacy continues to live on.
 Merienda is eaten twice a day — between breakfast and lunch, and between lunch and supper.

 The unique dishes served as mid-morning, or mid-afternoon snacks are often influenced by region, where there is an abundance of certain ingredients or weather patterns.
-For example, pan de sal with cold lemonade serves well in a hot afternoon while champorado or pancit mami is excellent on a rainy day.
+For example, pan de sal with cold lemonade serves well on a hot afternoon while champorado or pancit mami is excellent on a rainy day.

 Here are some of the most popular merienda dishes from various parts of the Philippines.